 Profile: Qualcomm Inc (QCOM.O)

-QCT is a developer and supplier of integrated circuits and system software based on CDMA, OFDMA and other technologies for use in voice and data communications, networking, application processing, multimedia and global positioning system products.
-QCT's integrated circuit products and system software are sold to or licensed to manufacturers that use the Company's products in wireless devices, particularly mobile phones, tablets, laptops, data modules, handheld wireless computers and gaming devices, access points and routers, data cards and infrastructure equipment, and in wired devices, particularly broadband gateway equipment, desktop computers and streaming media players.
+The Company's QCT segment is a developer and supplier of integrated circuits and system software based on CDMA, OFDMA and other technologies for use in voice and data communications, networking, application processing, multimedia and global positioning system products.
+QCT’s integrated circuit products are sold and its system software is licensed to manufacturers that use the Company's products in wireless devices, particularly mobile phones, tablets, laptops, data modules, handheld wireless computers and gaming devices, access points and routers, data cards and infrastructure equipment, and in wired devices, particularly broadband gateway equipment, desktop computers and streaming media players.
 The Company's mobile station modem (MSM) integrated circuits, which include the Mobile Data Modem, Qualcomm Single Chip and Qualcomm Snapdragon processors and LTE modems, perform the core baseband modem functionality in wireless devices providing voice and data communications, as well as multimedia applications and global positioning functions.
 In addition, the Company's Snapdragon processors provide advanced application and graphics processing capabilities.
 The Company designs both the baseband integrated circuit and the supporting system, including the radio frequency (RF), Power Management (PM) and connectivity devices.
 The Company also provides support, including reference designs and tools.